 The big rightward throw.
 The pocket is a few inches further, at the absolute limit of my reach.

 Out of breath, mouth dry, and bleeding all over the jug from the now bigger hole in my hand, I knew it wasn't over.
-I had fallen off of both of the next boulder problems before, and I was in worst shape at this point than I ever had been.
+I had fallen off of both of the next boulder problems before, and I was in the worst shape at this point that I had ever been.

 Leaving the first rest.
 Relax.
 Breathe.
 Float.